cparmet/pandas-checks/README.md

 > 💡 Tip:  **Hybrid EDA-Prod data processing**
 >
 > Exploratory data analysis (EDA) is traditionally thought of as the first step of data projects.
 But often when we're in production, we wish we could reuse parts of the EDA.
 Maybe we're debugging, editing prod code, or need to change the input data.
-Unfortunately, the EDA code is often too stale to fire up again.
+Unfortunately, the original EDA code is often too stale to fire up again.
 The prod pipeline has changed too much.
 >
 > If you used Pandas Checks during EDA, you can keep your `.check` methods in your first prod code.
 In production, you can disable Pandas Checks, but enable it when you need it.
 This can make your prod pipline more transparent and easier to inspect.